Moderated Network Models: Empirical Data Examples

 \subsubsection{Visualize Moderated Network Model as Factor Graph}

 In many situations it is more convenient to inspect the model parameters graphically.
-Since the moderated network model contains more than $p \times p$ parameters, they cannot be isualized in a standard network with $p \times p$ edges.
+Since the MNM contains more than $p \times p$ parameters, they cannot be visualized in a standard network with $p \times p$ edges.
 Instead, we use a factor graph, in which we introduce additional nodes for interactions (for details see Section \ref{sec_intro_viz_modNW}).
 The function \verb|FactorGraph()| from the \emph{mgm} package draws such factor graphs from the output objects of \verb|mgm()|:

 With \verb|edge.labels = TRUE| we specified that the values of parameters are shown the visualization.
 Figure \ref{fig_appl_factorgraph} (a) shows the resulting plot:

 The green (red) edges indicate parameters with positive (negative) sign, and the width of edges is proportional to the absolute value of the parameter.
 If two variables are connected by a pairwise interaction but not by a 3-way interaction, the pairwise interaction parameter is a partial correlation.
 If two variables are connected by a pairwise interaction \emph{and} and 3-way interaction, the pairwise interaction parameter is the partial correlation between the two variables if the third variable (in the 3-way interaction) is equal to zero (see Section \ref{sec_methods_simplemoderation}).
 The function \verb|FactorGraph()| is a wrapper around the \verb|qgraph()| function from the \emph{qgraph} package \citep{epskamp2012qgraph} and all \verb|qgraph()| arguments can passed to customize the visualization.